Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Important

-This project is in a very early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get working.
+This project is in a very early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.

 Some drivers in this project belong to gus33000 [here](https://github.com/WOA-Project/SurfaceDuo-Drivers) you can see his project.